 The C70 becomes the first Cinema EOS camera to employ the mirrorless RF lens mount.
 Canon’s managed to squeeze-in a new 10-stop variable ND filter, although the Super-35 sensor will mean all lenses will effectively have their field-of-view reduced compared to full-frame EOS R cameras.
 Canon has however launched the C70 with a new EF-EOS R 0.71x adapter which includes optics to apply a 0.71x field reduction, thereby retrieving the original coverage of an EF lens as if it were on a full-frame body but now with an extra stop of effective aperture.
 It’s effectively Canon’s version of the popular speedbooster adapters, and the first to allow EF lenses to fit on the RF mount.
 Canon’s not announced any new native lenses in the RF mount designed for the smaller Super-35 sensor and the adapter won’t work on full-frame EOS R bodies either, but it does show Canon is now coupling the RF mount with smaller sensors.

 The EOS C70 is priced at 4799 GBP for the body, while the EF-EOS R 0.71x adapter will cost 529 GBP and both are expected by late November 2020.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!